jamiemcstay/Project-1/README.md

 - 'Tickets' - link to ticketmaster
 - 'Steam' - link spotity
-- 'Buy' - link intunes
+- 'Buy' - link to tunes
 - 'Subsribe' - links to a message in respnse to subscription
 - 'Watch more' - links to Youtube
+- Download, Listen, Homepage - link to itunes, spotify and index.html

 I implemented a hover effect on the buttons, changing them to a brighter red, to enhance interactivity and validate user interaction.